 Meanwhile, IPVanish's kill switch worked much better.
 The only issue I noticed was that the app would sometimes fail to notify me that my VPN connection had faltered (but the kill switch worked as advertised).
 Besides, IPVanish's kill switch offers some customization options, such as the choice to block LAN traffic, which becomes important when using public Wi-Fi.

-While this is a nice feature, it suddenly loses its attractiveness when the only supported platform is Android.
+While this is a nice feature, it suddenly loses its attractiveness when the only supported platforms are Windows and Android.
 That's because most of the torrenting and streaming are still done with desktop devices, and those are popular options to encrypt or run through the normal traffic.

 Split tunneling is nearly identical with each provider.
 You get a list of apps and an option to add or remove them, so they are either protected or unprotected.
 A small advantage that IPVanish has is selecting from Recommended, User, and System Apps.
 That's great for novice users who may not know which ones should stay protected by the VPN at all times.

-Starting with PureVPN, we can see that there's not that much else on offer except for port forwarding.
-This feature is beneficial to (for example) torrenters who want to make seeding available even when they're behind the router.
+Starting with PureVPN, we can see that there's not too much on offer except for port forwarding and the password manager.
+The port forwarding feature is beneficial to (for example) torrenters who want to make seeding available even when they're behind the router.
 Additionally, you're also able to set up a gaming server or check CCTV cameras.

 Unfortunately, this comes as an extra, while many VPNs give port forwarding for free.
 The PureVPN price is less than a dollar per month, so it's not like they're squeezing the last penny out of you.